tanepiper/jquery.ui.pwstrength/README.md

 And go to [localhost:8000](http://localhost:8000).

-## Build
+## Build and Test

-The build process relies on [http://gruntjs.com/](Grunt).
-To use it you need to have [http://nodejs.org/](node.js) and grunt-cli installed on your system.
-Assuming you have node.js in your linux system, you'll need to do something like this:
+The build and testing processes rely on [http://gruntjs.com/](Grunt).
+To use them you need to have [http://nodejs.org/](node.js) and grunt-cli installed on your system.
+Assuming you have node.js in your Linux system, you'll need to do something like this:

 ```bash
 sudo npm install -g grunt-cli
 ```

 Now you have the grunt command line utility installed globally.

+### Bundle and minified

-Then you only need to execute this in the project directory:
+To generate the bundle and the minified file you only need to execute this in the project directory:

 ```bash
 npm install -d